geremyCohen/arm_benchmarking/01-setup.md

 Copy and paste each of the following command blocks in order to set up your tutorial environment:

 ### Step 1: Install Dependencies
+This script installs all necessary dependencies including compilers, build tools, and performance libraries.

 ```bash
 ./scripts/01/install-deps.sh